 Awareness campaigns can happen any day of the week.
 Fundraising events can happen between Tuesdays to Fridays.
 All fundraising must include advocacy and awareness so that people understand the issue and can support you.

 If your event is raising money to support ‘direct action’ that your club takes about their issue, food/drink sales are permitted as long as the advocacy and awareness component is of a high standard.
 Direct action is when the engagement between the club and the community they support is face-to-face.
-This is often a situation whereby if the club didn’t raise enough funds, the project working with the affected community/people/area would not be able to run due to lack of financial support.

 If your event is raising money to support ‘indirect action’, fundraisers must have an obvious connection to the club’s mission and goals, and keep in mind that food/drink sales are NOT permitted.
 Indirect action is when the engagement between the club and the community they support is not face-to-face.
-Often this is in the form of doing donations drives, or sending the associated NGO with surplus funds as a donation.
+Often this is in the form of doing donations drives, or sending the associated NGO surplus funds as a donation.

 Official Global Goals Clubs that hold multiple campaigns a year may host a campaign as often as every 4 weeks.

 Once a campaign has been approved, your teacher supervisor can email facilities management and the A/V department directly for your equipment needs.
-If clubs would like a member of the Media Team to take event photographs & video, contact firstname.lastname@example.org.

-After ALL student advocacy campaigns (awareness or fundraising), club students must do a group reflection with their teacher supervisor (add to internal club minutes) and share it with the Coordinators of Local & Global Engagement via email.
+After ALL student advocacy campaigns (awareness or fundraising), club students must do a group reflection with their teacher supervisor (add to internal club minutes) and share it with the Coordinator of Local & Global Engagement via email.
 Feel free to use the following questions as a guide to discuss how the campaign went and what to consider for next time: